 The human body is very clever.
-In pregnancy, the hormone progesterone continues to rise as the uterus expands, pushing the lower abdomen upwards.
-This can cause bloating and can change toilet habits too.
+In pregnancy, the hormone progesterone continues to rise as the pregnancy progresses and this affects gastrointestinal motility which can cause bloating and can change toilet habits too.

 Some women find that in pregnancy, they start experiencing sluggish bowels.
 Constipation can be uncomfortable and cause a pregnant looking stomach due to bloating.

-Even at the beginning of pregnancy, you may experience changes to the nipples.
+Even at the beginning of pregnancy, you may experience changes to the nipples, includign tingling.
 These can include darkening in colour and even early milk production.
 You may wish to purchase some small milk pads to help you with this.

-If you’re later in the first trimester of pregnancy, you may feel foetal movement.
-Many women don’t feel movement until the 16th week of pregnancy.
+Many women don’t feel fetal movement until the 18th week of pregnancy.
 It can be even later if it’s your first baby.

 What’s the difference between a pregnant belly vs fat belly?